highwaybobbery/dotfiles/README.md

 ### Repository Management

 The `scripts/` directory contains Ruby utilities for managing repositories across multiple organizations:

+### Claude Code Commands

+The `commands/` directory contains Claude Code slash commands that are automatically symlinked to `~/.claude/commands/` during installation.
+This allows for creating reusable, version-controlled command templates for common workflows.
+Commands in this directory should be prefixed with `ab_` to namespace them as personal general-purpose commands.

 #### add_repo.rb
 Adds repositories to the tracking system and optionally clones them.